-Registration will be called by the class teacher in each of the classes at 9:00am and 1.15pm.
-Registers will close at 9.10am and 1.20pm.
+Registration will be called by the class teacher in each of the classes at 9:00 am and 1:15pm.
+Registers will close at 9:10am and 1:20pm.
 If a child fails to arrive before the registers close, they will be marked as 'absent'.
 Children who arrive after the registers have closed should report to the school office.
 (The administrative staff/class teacher will amend the register entry to read 'absent/late').
-If a child is persistently late, the Family Support Worker will arrange to meet with parents.
+If a child is persistently late, the Family Support Worker will arrange to meet the parents.